ARTICLE H. FLOOD HAZARD

 6. Recreational Vehicles: Recreational vehicles shall be either:

 a.
-Temporary Placement: be on site for fewer than one hundred eighty (180) consecutive days and be fully licensed and ready for highway use (a recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities, and has no permanently attached additions); or
+Temporary Placement: Be in an enclosed space, or be on site for fewer than one hundred eighty (180) consecutive days and be fully licensed and ready for highway use (a recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities, and has no permanently attached additions); or

 7. Temporary Nonresidential Structures: Prior to the issuance of a floodplain development permit for a temporary structure, the applicant must submit to the floodplain administrator a plan for the removal of such structure(s) in the event of a flash flood or other type of flood warning notification.
 The following information shall be submitted in writing to the floodplain administrator for review and written approval: